adaptyvbio/ProteinFlow/README.md

 ```bash
 proteinflow split --tag new --valid_split 0.1 --test_split 0.5 --min_seq_id 0.5
 ```

+Use the `--exclude_chains` and `--exclude_threshold` parameters to move all biounits that contain chains similar to what you specify to a separate folder.

 ### Using the data
 The output files are pickled nested dictionaries where first-level keys are chain Ids and second-level keys are the following: